iamfitz7/Cybersecurity_Portfolio/Week19_Incident_Response_Triage_&_Investigations/README.md

 SVCHOST Dump creation attempt on endpoints
 ```

-At first glance, the alert name suggested potentially suspicious process dumping behavior.

-Process dump files can be associated with:
+At first glance, the alert sounded suspicious because dump files can sometimes be associated with credential access, memory collection, debugging, or post-compromise activity.

-- Crash diagnostics
-- Application troubleshooting
-- Operating system maintenance
-- Digital forensics
-- Debugging
-- Credential access
-- Process memory collection
-- Malicious post-compromise activity

-Because a `.DMP` file does not establish malicious intent by itself, the investigation focused on validating the actual endpoint telemetry.

 The alert involved: